kvassAI/slate/source/includes/_intro.md

 > Make sure to replace `<shareactor-api-key>` with your API key.

 ShareActor uses API keys to allow access to the API.
-If you want access to our APIs please get in touch through our [website](https://www.shareactor.io/contact).
+If you want access to our APIs please get in touch through our [website](https://www.shareactor.io/contact) or via [e-mail](mailto:hello@shareactor.io).

 All API requests should include this key in the headers like the following: